dzzh/RIBs-wiki/iOS-Tutorial-2.md

 Follow the same instructions as in our [previous tutorial](../tutorial1) to create a RIB with a view.
 We'd suggest creating a new group for it called "OffGame".

-ONce you've cvreated the RIB, implement the UI.
+Once you've created the RIB, implement the UI.
 Feel free to use the provided [OffGameViewController](https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial2-composing-ribs/source/source2.swift?raw=true) implementation to save time.

-Then, we'll pass in the `OffGameBuildable` protocol into LoggedInRouter via constructor injection.
-This is the same as how we just passed LoggedInBuildable into RootRouter.
+Then, we'll change the constructor of the `LoggedInRouter` to declare a dependency on a `OffGameBuildable` instance.
+Let's modify the constructor like so:

 ```swift
 init(interactor: LoggedInInteractable,